datacarpentry/image-processing/episodes/10-multidimensional-data.md

 ![](fig/cells3d-blurred-napari.png){alt='cell3d volume napari ss'}

-Note we have used a sigma for each dimension which corresponds to 0.5 microns in real space.
+Note we have used a different sigma for each dimension which corresponds to 0.5 microns in real space.

 :::::::::::::::::::::::::::::::::::::::  challenge